tpascarella/sr50/docs/fi-stages/index.md

 <DocCardList items={useCurrentSidebarCategory().items}/>

-:::info First stage is stage zero
+:::note First stage is stage zero

 The reason that the list starts from 0 instead of 1, is because the FI community has deep roots in the software engineering and computer science communities, and they both start lists at 0.